Domestic fridge power consumption is typically between 100 and 250 watts.

 - Size.
 Anything with a larger volume, such as side-by-side fridges, use more electricity.

 - Location.
-If the refrigerator is in a warm location or poorly ventilated, it will use more power.
+If the refrigerator is in a warm area or poorly ventilated, it will use more power.

 - Season.
 All refrigerators use more energy in summer than in winter as the ambient temperature is higher.

 - Usage.
 If the fridge door is opened frequently or held open, the compressor must work harder to keep things cool.
 Also, an empty fridge may need to work harder than a reasonably-stocked fridge because more 'cool air' is replaced with 'warm air' when the door is opened.

 - Temperature set point.
 The factory setting may keep the fridge cooler than needed.

 - Age.
 Old refrigerators are usually less energy efficient than new high-star-rated fridges.